 - Note where the toilet and vanity are so you know how much room is available for opening hinge doors.

-So there you go!
-You are on your way to becoming a shower door expert.
-Now, to find the best shower door for your bathroom, come to Handy Man!
+To find the best shower door for your bathroom, come to Handy Man!
 We have more than a dozen full-size shower doors on display in our showroom, so you can really see how it will function in your own home.